 5. Confront when necessary

-Confrontation is not a fun thing to do, at least for most of us, especially when the person to be confronted is someone dear or respected.
+Confrontation is not a fun thing to do, at least not for most of us, especially when the person to be confronted is someone dear or respected.
 But it is very necessary.

 If you don’t see any need of going as far as confronting, you might want to read the dangers of social pressure again.
 But confrontation works!
 Based on my experience, this is the strongest force that frees people from social pressure.
 I was a victim.

 I was once pressuring someone unknowingly, and they kept on being frustrated without my knowing.
 Finally, they got so frustrated and confronted me.
 Although it was emotional and a dreadful experience, it was effective.